kmvu/Capstone-ML/Reports/report.md

  * ***loss***: *'categorical_crossentropy'* - since our problem is multiclass classification, this parameter is proved to produce more accurate result then *'binary-crossentropy'* option.

- * ***optimizers***: *'Adam'*, and ***Learning rate***: *'0.00005''* - this optimizer and learning rate combination has been experimented to reach the optimal result better, even though it takes quite some times to coverge to a local minimum (with help from GPU power).
+ * ***optimizers***: *'Adam'*, and ***Learning rate***: *'0.00005''* - this optimizer and learning rate combination has been experimented to reach the optimal result better, even though it takes quite some times to converge to a local minimum (with help from GPU power).

 #### Strategy (Algorithm) ####

 Since our dataset is considered as a small dataset (< 10,000 images), and quite similar to **imageNet** database, we need a strategy to make sure we train the pre-trained model in an optimized way to fit our problem.
-In this case, we will `freeze` all the pre-trained layers in the original network.
+For this scenario, we will `freeze` all the pre-trained layers in the original network.
 In other words, we don't train the original layers again, but using the pre-trained weights from **imageNet** instead.

+Doing this will allow us to add new extra custom layers in place of the original output layer, so that the model can produce the desire result uniquely to our flower problem.

+After adding new custom layers, we are then ready to train this new architecture network.
+And since we already froze all the original layers from the pre-trained network, when we train this new entire network again, the original layers' weights will not get updated in the process, but only in the extra layers.
+This way we can purposely train our extra layers to make sure they gain enough basic knowledges about this classification problem.

+After a preset number of `epochs` of training, and this new model is supposed to learn some new knowledges, we will un-freeze a few layers in the original network and let the entire network be trained again for another amount of epochs.
+This time we should be able to get a model with decent enough accuracy to make predictions.

+***Note:***

+* `epochs`: number of times we do a **forward pass** and a **backward propagation** to update the weights in each layers.

+* `forward pass`: this procedure happens when we feed an image into out DNN from the first layer and **forward** pass it through each layers until the last layer in the network to get the features extracted along the way.

+* `backward propagation`: this procedure happens when the errors have been calculated from the last layer by using a *loss function* (`Cross Entropy` in this case) and passed **backward** to update the weights in each layers.

+### Benchmark ###

+In this section, you will need to provide a clearly defined benchmark result or threshold for comparing across performances obtained by your solution.
+The reasoning behind the benchmark (in the case where it is not an established result) should be discussed.
+Questions to ask yourself when writing this section:
+- _Has some result or value been provided that acts as a benchmark for measuring performance?_
+- _Is it clear how this result or value was obtained (whether by data or by hypothesis)?_

+## III.
+Methodology
+_(approx. 3-5 pages)_

+### Data Preprocessing
+In this section, all of your preprocessing steps will need to be clearly documented, if any were necessary.
+From the previous section, any of the abnormalities or characteristics that you identified about the dataset will be addressed and corrected here.
+Questions to ask yourself when writing this section:
+- _If the algorithms chosen require preprocessing steps like feature selection or feature transformations, have they been properly documented?_
+- _Based on the **Data Exploration** section, if there were abnormalities or characteristics that needed to be addressed, have they been properly corrected?_
+- _If no preprocessing is needed, has it been made clear why?_

+### Implementation

 The `include_top` parameter when we initialize the VGG-19 network  makes sure we don't include the original output layer.
 Hence, in order to fit to our problem, we need to create our custom layers to replace the top layer (output layer) from the original network.
 We will add a few `Dense` layers and apply some `Dropout` functions to avoid **Overfitting**.
 It will look like following: